 Checkmat BJJ History

-Founded by two brothers, Leonardo Vieira and Ricardo “Rico” Vieira, who were part of an elite generation of grappling fighters.
+She was founded by two brothers, Leonardo Vieira and Ricardo “Rico” Vieira, who were part of an elite generation of grappling fighters.

 Furthermore, the Vieira brothers contend that the team suffered from a lack of substantial leadership and direction throughout this period.

-Therefore, the brothers decided to quit their relationship with Brasa and establish their own firm, the Checkmat team.
+Therefore, the brothers decided to quit their relationship with Brasa and establish their firm, the Checkmat team.

 Nowadays Checkmat Jiu-Jitsu

 Checkmat has grown into an international Brazilian jiu-jitsu academy, competitive squad, and family of practitioners in the last few years.
 In addition, it is a martial arts organization.